IBM/datastage-standalone-workshop/workshop/lab-1/README.md

 ![Save compile](images/save-compile.png)

-If the compilation was not successful, you should see a red error icon and the message `Compiler failed with ### errors.` where ### represeents the number of errors.
+If the compilation was not successful, you should see a red error icon and the message `Compiler failed with ### errors.` where ### represents the number of errors.
 Clicking on `View errors` brings up a modal that lists all the errors that were found.
-The stage/connector/link that has the error is also highlighted in the canvas and you can hover over it to see error.
+The stage/connector/link that has the error is also highlighted in the canvas and you can hover over it to see the error.

 ![Save compile error](images/save-compile-error.png)